phillipclapham/neuroweaver/README.md

-# The Neuroweaver Generative Cognition Framework
+# Neuroweaver: The Mental Operating System for Emergent Generative Cognition

-*v0.3.0-emergence*
+*v0.1.0-flow*

 *Unlocking natural genius through the dance of structure and spontaneity: A living framework for evolving human and AI cognitive capabilities*